 I've been eyeing cottage-style playhouses for awhile and I have yet to find one that are white (or anything other than cedar-color).
-So, I went ahead and ordered this Backyard Discovery Playhouse on sale for $179 and got to work painting!
+So, I went ahead and ordered this wooden playhouse on sale for $179 and got to work painting!

 I'll be honest, the minute I opened and started unpacking it I started to regret it.